 - Mom's First Prenatal and Postpartum Members can be self-, plan- or provider-referred by calling 1-800-322-2758, ext.
-1500290 and completing all prenatal and postpartum visits with their provider; they'll receive a \$30 gift card (up to one reward of \$30 per pregnancy). - Smoking Cessation Members 18 years and older can be self-, plan- or provider-referred by calling 1-800-221-5487.
-Once members complete the 6-month program as smoke-free, they'll receive a \$30 gift card.
-A second option available is for members who complete the six-month program as smoke-free with the use of a prescribed pharmacological agent will receive a \$50 gift card instead (up to one reward of \$30 per year for standard completion or up to one reward of \$50 per year for pharmacological completion). - Substance Abuse Members 18 years and older can be self-, plan- or provider-referred by calling Beacon Health Options at 1-800-221-5487.
+1500290 and completing all prenatal and postpartum visits with their provider; they'll receive a \$30 gift card (up to one reward of \$30 per pregnancy). - Smoking Cessation Members 18 years and older can be self-, plan- or provider-referred by calling Beacon Health Options at 1-800-221-5487.
+Once enrolled in the six-month program, members are eligible for a \$15 gift card for completing 90 days in the program and another \$15 gift card for completing 180 days.
+Or if the member completes the program using a drug prescribed by their PCP to help them stop smoking, Humana will reward them with a \$20 gift card at 90 days and another \$20 gift card at program completion (180 days).
+The maximum reward, per enrolled member, per year is \$40.) - Substance Abuse Members 18 years and older can be self-, plan- or provider-referred by calling Beacon Health Options at 1-888-778-4651.
 Members will receive a \$10 gift card for enrolling in the six-month program.
 Then at 90 days of sobriety, they receive a \$20 gift card.
 At 180 days of sobriety, they'll receive another \$20 gift card and will complete the program (up to three rewards totaling \$50).

-You can find these materials here: humana.com/provider/support/clinical/medicaid-materials/florida.
+You can find Healthy Behavior materials here: humana.com/provider/support/clinical/medicaid- materials/florida.